Abir835/erp/README.md

 - view homepage
 - Sign Up to be an employee with minimal information

-As an Admin user, I can
+As an Admin user, I can -- Done
 - Log in
 - VIEW & EDIT my profile info (first name, last name...)
 - CRUD Users